oisdk/site/posts/2018-05-05-induction.markdown

-The `induction`{.haskell} function reads as the standard mathematical definition of induction: given a proof (value) of the zero case, and a proof that any proof is true for its successor, we can give you a proof of any finite number.
+The `induction`{.haskell} function reads as the standard mathematical definition of induction: given a proof (value) of the zero case, and a proof that any proof is true for its successor, we can give you a proof of the case for any finite number.

 An added bonus here is that the size of something can usually be resolved at compile-time, so any inductive function on it should also be resolved at compile